My grandmother, Josephine Smola (left) and her daughters, Edwina (center) and Ruth (my mother, right).

 She points to many times in her career when men supported her, but she had to learn how to listen and speak their language.

-I look at my daughters, and while I certainly don’t want them to suffer, I do wonder if their generation has become soft, inculcated with “sensitivity training,” being taught about injustices such as microaggressions, and a self-entitlement in the form of “participation trophies” that have little to do with skills, but are handed out just for showing up.
+Today, I look at my daughters.
+While I certainly don’t want them to suffer, I do wonder if their generation has become soft, inculcated with “sensitivity training,” being taught about injustices such as microaggressions, and self-entitlement in the form of “participation trophies” that have little to do with skills, but are handed out just for showing up.

-Looking to the Future: How Do We Teach Financial Values and Life Lessons?
+How Do We Teach Financial Values and Life Lessons to Younger Generations?

-I suppose my girls and their peers will have their own struggles, including the $1.6 trillion student loan debt their generation is inheriting and record-high consumer debt, with no guarantee that the money they spend on college will result in a job, to name just a few.
+I suppose my girls and their peers will have their own struggles.
+Consider, for example, the $1.6 trillion student loan debt their generation is inheriting and the record-high consumer debt, with no guarantee that the money they spend on college will result in a job, to name just a few such issues.
 I also worry about the emphasis on individuality over country, social media isolation over meaningful sharing, and the result of information at their fingertips while they don’t learn how to spell properly or memorize times tables.

-Today, on Mother’s Day, I know I have a task to accomplish: ferret out the values that I learned from the late Josephine’s and my mom’s lives, and selectively bestow them on my own children, who, make no mistake, are teaching me a variety of new life lessons every day.
+Today, I know I have a task to accomplish: ferret out the values that I learned from the late Josephine’s and my mom’s lives and selectively bestow them on my own children, who, make no mistake, are teaching me a variety of new life lessons every day.

-They are always thanking me, but this Mother’s Day, I want them to appreciate me for teaching them what I learned from my foremothers.
+They are always thanking me, but this year, I want them to appreciate me for teaching them what I learned from my foremothers.
 The oral history — from mother to mother — is a priceless inheritance.